AntoniyaIvanova/SoftUni/C#/C# DB/DataBases Basics/02. Basic CRUD/README.md

 Write SQL query to find **first and last names** about **5 best paid Employees** ordered **descending by their salary.**

-SELECT TOP(5) FirstName, LastName FROM Employees

-ORDER BY Salary DESC

 ### Example

 | **FirstName** | **LastName** |